Write Outside the Window

 - User.email has a unique constraint that the ORM doesn't enforce at the model level

-This file is read into context at the start of each session.
-Updates happen when new constraints are discovered or architectural decisions are made.
-The file persists across sessions while the context window resets.
+This file is read into context at the start of each session and updated when new constraints are discovered or architectural decisions are made.
+The file persists while the context window resets, so the agent never has to rediscover that the auth module has a circular import or that rate limiter tests need a Redis mock.

 When to Use